London Institute for Healthcare Engineering logoLondon Institute for Healthcare Engineering logo

 The MedTech Venture Builder invites applications from:

-• Software as a Medical Device (SaMD) applications are welcome
+• We strongly advise Software as a Medical Device (SaaMD) ventures to apply

 Minimum requirements to apply